Displagent/displagent-docs/docs/setup/azure-app-registration.md

 Congratulations!
 You should now have all of the necessary permissions requirements and security provisions necessary for Displagent to embed your content.

-To finalize this process, open Displagent, navigate to the `Encrypted Settings` page, and enter each credential in its respective textbox.
+To finalize this process, open Displagent, navigate to the `Microsoft Integration` page, and enter each credential in its respective textbox.
 I have provided a `Test` button on this page to test your credentials and ensure you can connect to your Power BI tenant.

 ::: tip Recall
 These sensitive security credentials are *NOT* stored in Displagent's database or backend.
 Instead, they are saved to a local credentials file **on your machine**, and they are encrypted for added security.